michaelpearce21/CI_MS1_DAL/README.md

 Bug: Issues with the live version of page and images.\
 Fix: Discussed issue with tutor, advice was to include full path with repo included, which seems to have solved the issue.
 It was selective before however, so unsure if it was a bug with the coding or Github / Github pages.

+Bug: Issue with small gap between pages with background images and the footer.\
+fix: Created an id to fix the margin gap found looking on Developer Tools.
+Used an id to prevent any classes overiding this.

+Bug: Althogh images were responsive left a lot of white space on certain screen sizes on index and club pages.
+Fix: Used Bootstrap classes to add pictures to fill spaces at certain sizes to better balance pages, using the d-none d-lg-block classes for example.